massung/r-cade/README.md

 (**waveform** _curve seconds #:instrument sin #:envelope (const 1)_)

 All sounds are made using the `waveform` function.
 The _curve_ argument is a function that is given a single value in the range of [0.0, 1.0] and should return a frequency to play at that time; 0.0 is the beginning of the waveform and 1.0 is the end.
-The _seconds_ parameter is how long the sound should play for.
+The _seconds_ parameter defines the length of the waveform.

 The _instrument_ is the wave function to use and defaults to a simple sine wave.
 Other - built in - wave functions include `sawtooth-wave`, `square-wave`, `triangle-wave`, and `noise-wave`.
 But the user can define their own function and use it as well.
+The range of the parameter send to the _instrument_ function should be assumed [0.0, 2pi] and the return value should range from -1.0 to 1.0.

 The _envelope_ is an amplitude multiplier.
 It is a function which - like _curve_ - is given a single value in the range [0.0, 1.0] indicating where in the sound it is.
 It should return a value in the range [0.0, 1.0], where 0.0 indicates a null amplitude and 1.0 indicates full amplitude.
 The default is to simply play the entire sound at full amplitude.
-Three built-in envelopes include `z-envelope` and `s-envelope`.
+Other, built-in envelopes include `z-envelope` and `s-envelope`.
 There is also an `envelope` function that helps with the creation of your own envelopes.

 (**envelope** _y . ys_)